|Short for "Internet Service Provider" - any company that provides internet to a user or agency.|

 - What is the plan for servicing equipment or making changes in the future?

 Many accredited radio equipment sellers will have the capacity to program radios to the client’s specifications for a fee, however the client will need to know all the required information up front.
-Prior to purchasing radios, humanitarian organizations should investigate what state and local laws are to avoid any restrictions, and should investigate the process for applying for any licenses or waivers utilizing open airwaves.
+Prior to purchasing radios, humanitarian organisations should investigate what state and local laws are to avoid any restrictions, and should investigate the process for applying for any licenses or waivers utilising open airwaves.

 Agencies may also investigate hiring a dedicated radio technician who can install, program and troubleshoot radio networks as needed.
 Another possibility is speaking with other NGOs or UN agencies to determine who may have spare capacity to support programming, or who may offer services for a small fee.

-Very High Frequency (VHF) and Ultra High Frequency (UHF) radios are by far the mostly commonly used radio type by governments, militaries, police, maritime organizations, emergency responders and other entities that operate in environments when regular communications networks may be inconsistent or not properly functioning.
+Very High Frequency (VHF) and Ultra High Frequency (UHF) radios are by far the mostly commonly used radio type by governments, military, police, maritime organisations, emergency responders and other entities that operate in environments when regular communications networks may be inconsistent or not properly functioning.

 VHF radio waves occupy band between 30 to 300 megahertz (MHz), while UHF radio waves occupy the range between 300 MHz and 3 gigahertz (GHz).
 VHF/UHF radio waves are propagated by a line of sight path; they will not reach around the curvature of the earth and they can be blocked by hills, mountains and other large dense objects.
 The maximum broadcast distance of a VHF radio is around 160 km while the maximum broadcast distance of UFH radio is around 60 km – these distances are greatly variable however and depend on a number of operating and environmental factors.
 In almost all contexts, VHF and UHF signals will not reach their maximum potential distances.